wallytutor/medium-articles/src/notes/OpenFOAM/incompressibleDenseParticleFluid/index.md

 - column
 - cyclone
 - injectionChannel

-## Fundamental concepts

-- **Parcel** is a computational particle unit that may be composed of several particles which are all identical sharing a state, which include velocity, size, temperature, etc. See [O'Rourke (2010)](https://doi.org/10.1016/j.ces.2010.08.032) for details.

-- **Cloud** is the term OpenFOAM uses to describe particle flows.
-Here we will use both `MPPICCloud` and`collidingCloud`, other types being available for reacting or multiphase solvers, such as `thermoCloud`.

 ## Boundary fields

 Boundary fields in general are almost the same as any case in *pure fluid* simulations but transported quantities must be named by appending the name of the continuous phase specified in  `constant/physicalProperties` as `continuousPhaseName <phase>`.
 To make it simple let's call this phase `air` in what follows.
 Notice that pressure file name remains unchanged since it is not really *transported* as you don't have an equation in the form of Reynolds transport theorem for it.